 The Stephen R. Tritch Nuclear Engineering Program offers a certificate to students majoring in engineering or science.
-Students from the all engineering degree programs as well as chemistry and physics majors may be most interested in obtaining
+Students in the Swanson School of Engineering programs as well as chemistry and physics majors may be most interested in obtaining

 The nuclear engineering certificate currently targets competency gaps that exist in the following educational areas: